sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 An iGov-NL-compliant OpenID Connect Identity Provider MUST support all features as described in this specification.
-A general-purpose Identity Provider MAY support additional features for use with non-iGov-NL clients.
+A general-purpose Identity Provider MAY support additional features for use with non-iGov-NL Clients.

 An iGov-NL-compliant OpenID Connect Identity Provider MAY also provide iGov-NL-compliant OAuth 2.0 authorization server functionality.
 In such cases, the authorization